wp-plugins/jonradio-private-site/readme.txt

 == Changelog ==

+= 2.11 =
+* In a WordPress Network ("Multisite"), block Users with No Role on the current Site
+* Make Landing Location work when free Paid Membership Pro plugin is activated

 = 2.10.1 =
 * Add setting to obey Landing Location for users who login via a URL of wp-login.php without a &redirect_to= following